 Internationally, of course, it might be a bit easier in terms of the unwarranted attention from the opposite sex, but, comes with challenges of its own.
-Not knowing the local language, not liking the cuisine, being too home-sick for the familiar are all possible complications.
+Not knowing the local language, not like the cuisine, being too homesick for the familiar are all possible complications.
 But, with a starkly different experience, you will have the place to call your own, forever!

 Living in a very patriarchal society, the traditional definition of a woman’s role has been the house-maker.
-Thus, I truly believe we have more hunger for individuality & independence then men of our generation, or any generation for that matter.
+Thus, I truly believe we have more hunger for individuality & independence than men of our generation or any generation for that matter.

 Wanting to do as we please is a luxury and while we might feel uncomfortable doing it and breaking stereotypes- the desire to be acknowledged as an individual, a human, surpasses any of the hesitations.
 Studies say that women who take one trip every year are happier and productive.